ladislavb/homebrew-therion/README.md

 - Add homebrew Tcl/Tk version to the first place in $PATH variable: \
 Apple Silicon: `echo 'export PATH="/opt/homebrew/opt/tcl-tk/bin:$PATH"' >> ~/.zshrc` \
 Intel: `echo 'export PATH="/usr/local/homebrew/opt/tcl-tk/bin:$PATH"' >> ~/.zshrc`
 - Open new Terminal window and run Xtherion.
-It should use newer Tcl/Tk version from now on.
+It should use newer Tcl/Tk version from now on. **You will probably need to apply also the next fix: XTherion - can't find package BWidget**.

 ### XTherion - can't find package BWidget

-You may see the following error after the previous change:
+You may see the following error after forcing Homebrew's Tcl/Tk version instead of the one provided by Apple:

     Error in startup script: can't find package BWidget while executing
     "package require BWidget"
         (file "/opt/homebrew/bin/xtherion" line 12786)

 Solution/Workaround: